bitst0rm-pub/Formatter/README.md

 - **Persistent Quick Options**: Clicking the `Save` option will make all current Temporary Quick Options persistently.
 This means that closing and reopening Sublime will retain these options.
 To exit this mode just clicking the `Reset` option.

 None of the modes will ever alter your Settings file.

-## Troubleshooting

-If you encounter issues, please activate the key `"debug": true` in `Formatter.sublime-settings` to gain insight into what might be going wrong.
-Errors can come from upstream plugins, from your transcoding codebase, also setting wrong parameters to path or 🐞 inside Formatter itself can be the root of issues.

-## Todo:

-- Maybe add support for more languages.
-Make suggestions or develop your own module, see [Development](#development)

 ## Development: